Keep Young Athletes Safe

 How may assistance be used?

 Funds are available to keep young athletes safe and to otherwise further the objectives identified above.
-This program furthers the Department’s mission of reducing sexual violence by supporting an entity to provide oversight of the United States Olympic Committee, each national governing body and each Paralympic sports organization with regard to safeguarding amateur athletes against sexual, physical and emotional abuse in sports.
+This program furthers the Department’s mission of reducing sexual violence by supporting an entity to provide oversight of the U.S. Olympic & Paralympic Committee and each national governing body with regard to safeguarding amateur athletes against sexual, physical and emotional abuse in sports.

 What are the requirements after being awarded this opportunity?